Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 Days 9-10: Salem, MA

-If you’re flying, it’s probably easiest to fly to Boston Logan International Airport and rent a car.
-(If you’re driving, make your way to Bar Harbor and Acadia National Park.)
+If you’re flying, it’s generally easiest to fly into Boston Logan International Airport and rent a car to drive to Maine.

 It’s about 5 hours from Boston to Bar Harbor.
 You’ll follow the coast on I-95/295 through Portland and Augusta, then take US-1A to Bar Harbor once you get to Bangor.